martin-rodriguez-munoz/sperm_whale_click_detection_pipeline/README.md

 ## Inference

 If you are only interested in running the pipeline, check out `inference_only/audio_file_to_annotations_and_book_of_whales.ipynb` for a simple guide on how to get annotations from an audio file, and how to get a book of whales plot from an annotation files.
-Alternativly, check out `inference_only/read_me.md` for a guide on how to extract annotatons from an audio file or a folder of audio files using the command line.
+Alternatively, check out `inference_only/read_me.md` for a guide on how to extract annotatons from an audio file or a folder of audio files using the command line.

+In order to run the pipeline you will need to download the checkpoints separately from the releases section of this github.

 ## Training